-Dr. Dennis Miller, the first head coach of the Wisconsin Lutheran College football program, is in his 16th season as head coach of the Warriors.
+Dr. Dennis Miller, the first head coach of the Wisconsin Lutheran College football program, is in his 20th season as head coach of the Warriors.
+He also serves as Associate Director of Athletics at WLC.

-Miller, the 2014 NACC Co-Coach of the Year, and the Warriors earned a share of their first conference title in program history two years ago.
-WLC won a school record six straight games to close the season and finish 7-3 overall with a 5-1 mark in the NACC.
-The seven wins matched a school record and the five conference wins established a new program record.
+Miller, the 2014 NACC Co-Coach of the Year, and the Warriors earned a share of their first conference title in program history five years ago.
+WLC won a school record six straight games to close the season and finished 7-3 overall with a 5-1 mark in the NACC.
+The seven wins matched a school record and the five conference wins also established a new program record.

 During the inaugural 2000 season, Miller and the Warriors (then an independent team) tasted victory in their first outing: a 14-0 decision at Rockford College on September 2.
 They completed the year with a 3-7 mark.
 After only three seasons, Miller led the Warriors to their first .500 season in 2003 while playing the ninth most difficult schedule in NCAA Division III.
 Miller's squad, his first with fourth-year seniors, finished 5-5 overall by winning four of its final five games.
 In their second season in the MIAA, the Warriors posted a 3-3 record after going 0-6 the year before.